UnfazedAy/alx-low_level_programming/README.md

-SStart to programme in C language
+Starting to programme in C language